Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 It is narrative.

 This storytelling can be achieved through a combination of text, visuals, and interactions.
-For example, a brand may present its history through a timeline, its philosophy through immersive sections, and its offerings through curated showcases.

 The tone of content must align with the brand’s identity.
 Language should be precise, refined, and consistent.
-Overly promotional language can reduce credibility, while overly technical language can reduce accessibility.

 Content is not separate from design.